pixelgrade/guides/components/nova-menu.md

 ## What It Doesn't Do?

-This is a functional component meaning it will provide theme sections like a hero or footer does.
+This is a functional component meaning it will NOT provide theme sections like a hero or footer does.

 It doesn't hold any template parts, WP admin or frontend CSS or JS.
 Just the functional code and SCSS to include in the theme's SCSS.